Suman-Prasad/PredictDeaths/README.md

 After deaths predictions are obtained, I Have generated another csv which contains the deaths predictions as an added feature.
-This file Has all the deaths history, as well as Cases Prddicted for next week, And deaths predicted for next week.
+This file Has population of an area, all the deaths history, as well as Cases Predicted for next week, And deaths predicted for next week.
 Data Visualization and comparisons graphs can be generated from this file.